dmsteglenko/Fukui-function-calculation/src/readme.md

-Sorce files for Fukui program
+This directory contains the  sorce files for Fukui function calculation program